 - Squishy Wizard: He tends to be pretty fragile, and the damage output of his magic bombs come from his magic stat rather than attack.

 - Verbal Tic: Ends all his dialogue with words ending in an -al sound, including words like presentable (presentab-al).
 Which irks a guard at Rela Cyel, who doesn't like the control rods being referred to as "magical fantastical."

 - That is actually what made the kids give him his nickname "Al." It's not a short form of his name, they call him that because he talks that way.

 A Lilty alchemist and the second friend of the family at the Villa.
 Although Meeth is an expert at her craft, she is very odd, speaking in a childishly cutesy way and recording her "grudgies" meticulously.
 Nevertheless, she's a steadfast friend to the twins.

-This Is Unforgivable: She fills fifteen notebooks during the timeskip, mostly against the monsters in Rela Cyel.
+- This Is Unforgivable!: She fills fifteen notebooks full of her "grudgies" during the timeskip, mostly against the monsters in Rela Cyel.

 Gnash is a Selkie boy who lived in Abyssus Forest and has no prior relation to the twins, or any part of the main plot.
 He joins the party to repay them for healing him of a poison plant and stays with them throughout the game.